About

 My life is grounded in my family and friendships.

 I am married with three children growing up quickly right before my eyes and becoming amazing people.
 I spend much of my free time with them.
+My wife and I enjoy entertaining and playing nerdy board games with our friends.
+And I have a Yorkie named Pippin (from Lord of the Rings).

 It’s time to commit yourself to a task worth doing.